lavaorg/telex/plugins/inputs/internal/README.md

 # Internal Input Plugin

-The `internal` plugin collects metrics about the telegraf agent itself.
+The `internal` plugin collects metrics about the telex agent itself.

 Note that some metrics are aggregates across all instances of one type of plugin.